expressjs/discussions/docs/adr/typescript-wg.md

 - Making decisions on TypeScript support within Express-maintained repositories
 - Maintaining up-to-date TypeScript type definitions
 - Enhancing documentation for TypeScript usage across Express packages
+- Support testing type accuracy while in development and CI
+- Ensure that types shared across Express Project packages are updated in sync to prevent build errors across the ecosystem

 ### Initial Goal

 The TypeScript Working Group’s initial goal is to ensure that the `express` package has **high-quality, semantically correct, and up-to-date type definitions that accurately reflect its public API.**